anuragtb/pdfcpu/generate/import.md

 | vv           | verbose logging
 | description  | configuration string
 | outFile      | output PDF file
 | imageFile... | one or more input image files

 <br>

 ### Description

-A configuration string that allows you to specify the details of the image layout on the page.
+A configuration string to specify the details of the image layout on the page.

 | parameter | description     | values | default
 |:----------|:----------------|:------|:-----------------------------------------------------------------